oniyide/SNLP-fact-checking-engine/README.md

 The Eclipse or Intellij IDE is recommended.

 # Executing on Eclipse
-If you don't already have the Git connector for M2Eclipse install it.
-M2Eclipse will help you along by prompting you on the Import menu.

-Select the "Import..." context menu from the Package Explorer view Select "Check out Maven projects from SCM" option under the Maven category On the window that is presented choose the link "Find more SCM connectors in the m2e Marketplace Find connector for Git...install...restart
-Note that in the search box you may have to enter "EGit" instead of "Git" to find the right connector.

-With that done, simply go to the EGit repository, bring up the context menu for the Working directory and select "Import Maven projects...".
+File -> Import -> Maven -> Check out Maven Projects from SCM

+If no Git connector exists, click the “Find more SCM connectors in the m2E Marketplace” link

+Search for “m2e-egit”, select the checkbox and click finish, accept license agreement and install.
+Restart Eclipse

+Select “git” in the SCM URL dropdown

+Copy and paste “https://github.com/oniyide/SNLP-fact-checking-engine” in the textbox field Finish

+Run the “Main” class in the “com.hok” package

 # Executing on IntelliJ
 VCS -> Checkout for Version Control -> Git